srgblnch/Rijndael/README.md

 $ python grijndael.py
 ```

-Check with the '--help' parameter to know more how to use it's parametering.
+Check with the '--help' parameter to know more how to use it's parametering.-->

 Testing
 -------

 Many of the modules inside have their own testing.
 They shall work simply by calling the file from python because they have a 'main' defined.
+Testing will require a refactoring to split what shall be a unit test and what's a simple check.

 Extras
 ------